 The aji amarillo is a member of capsicum baccatum, one of the five domesticated pepper species, and is grown all over Peru.
-Aji means chili pepper and amarillo means yellow in Spanish.
-This chili is 30,000 to 50,000 on the Scoville Heat unit scale and is considered part of the Peruvian "holy trinity" when it comes to their cuisine, along with garlic and red onion.
+The aji amarillo—aji means chili pepper and amarillo means yellow in Spanish—is considered part of the Peruvian "holy trinity" when it comes to their cuisine, along with garlic and red onion.

 Importance in Peruvian Cuisine

 The famous Peruvian chef Gastón Acurio named this spicy, fruity chili pepper the most important ingredient in Peruvian cooking.
 Aji amarillo is used in many classic Peruvian dishes, such as causa rellena and papa a la huancaína.
 Aji amarillo is also used in many sauces, where it adds a bright complex flavor as well as its distinctive yellow/orange color.
 It is most often incorporated in ceviche, combined with root vegetables, and employed to give seafood dishes a bit of zip.